Carlosrincong/AWS-Solutions-Architect-Associate/Redshift/README.md

 # Redshift

 Amazon Redshift is an enterprise-level, petabyte scale, fully managed data warehousing service.
 With Amazon Redshift, you can achieve efficient storage and optimum query performance through a combination of massively parallel processing, columnar data storage, and very efficient, targeted data compression encoding schemes.

+massively parallel query execution, and columnar storage on high-performance disk.
+Run queries from Datawarehouse or your data lake built on Amazon Simple Storage Service (Amazon S3) with Amazon Redshift Spectrum.